Outputs a sequence of values from the specified enumerator, applying the specified filtering/ordering/limits.

 </ul>

-By now, this is starting to become unwieldy: multiple such nested But
+By now, this is starting to become unwieldy: multiple such nested Buts can be somewhat verbose and keeping track of

 correct parenthesis placement easily error-prone, plus their right-to-left flow (ie. above: first-sort-then-limit logic written as